jlramosr/graphql-prisma-challenge/README.md

 * **createUser**: modify the current mutation with the possibility to add a new or existent Company.

-* **updateUser**: requires to be logged.
+* **updateUser**: requires to be logged in.
 It may change my name, email or password.

-* **changeMyCompany**: requires to be logged.
+* **changeMyCompany**: requires to be logged in.
 It changes my current company with the new one provided by id.

-* **createCompany**: requires to be logged.
+* **createCompany**: requires to be logged in.
 It creates a new Company with the name and the NIF.
 The user who make the action, automatically will belong to the new Company.
 If the company already exists, show an error.

-* **updateCompany**: requires to be logged.
+* **updateCompany**: requires to be logged in.
 It updates my company (name and/or NIF).

-* **createHoliday**: requires to be logged.
+* **createHoliday**: requires to be logged in.
 Create a holiday period for me, with the start date, the end date and an optional comment.

-* **deleteHoliday**: requires to be logged and the holiday belongs to me.
+* **deleteHoliday**: requires to be logged in and the holiday belongs to me.
 It deletes a holiday period by id.

 #### Resolvers